All Products

 • SAML 2.0: a standard protocol for user identity authentication for enterprises.
 It is one of the technical implementations for communication between SPs and IdPs.
 SAML is a de facto standard that is used by enterprises to implement SSO.

-After you enable and configure SSO, end users log on to Alibaba Cloud Workspace terminals in SSO mode.
+After you enable SSO, end users log on to Alibaba Cloud Workspace terminals in SSO mode.
 By default, SSO is disabled for office networks.
-By default, SSO is enabled for an organization ID.
+By default, SSO is enabled for organization IDs.
 You cannot disable SSO.

 Procedure